Informfully/Informfully.github.io/docs/index.md

 ![uml/application_architecture_v4.2.png](uml/application_architecture_v4.2.png)

 Informfully features a fully modular design.
-The app/web interfaces, content scrapers, recommender system, and any other components listed in this documentation can be used together or in a standalone fashion.
+The app/web interfaces, content scrapers, recommender systems, and any other components listed in this documentation can be used together or in a standalone fashion.
 There is no dependency across these components, as they communicate exclusively via shared document collections.
-This documentation provides you with all the information you need to successfully configure Informfully as a whole or individually.
+This documentation provides all the information you need to successfully configure Informfully, either as a whole or individually.
 It is structured as follows:

 * **Getting Started** serves as an overall introduction for installing the codebase, creating a development environment, and notes on the platform deployment.